CigarsSmoker/Clone/Rules-syntax.md

 - `allow`: the request will be allowed (often referred as "whitelisted")
 - `inherit`: the action will be inherited from another cell in the matrix, as per cell inheritance logic.
 It's what is often referred as "graylisted".

-If _action_ is omitted, `allow` is used -- because µMatrix is naturally deny-default mode at heart.
+If _action_ is omitted, `allow` is used -- because uMatrix is naturally deny-default mode at heart.

 ##### Examples of rules